ericwbailey/ericwbailey.website/source/published/my-jeans-metadata-may-outlive-the-company-that-sold-them.md

 The other bit to think about is dropshipping companies don’t last all that long.
 They exist to buy a product manufactured wholesale, entice you with some clever advertisement, make a profit, and then cash out.
 It’s also [not as easy a job as people make it out to be](https://blog.shift4shop.com/dropshipping-risks)—many crash and burn before they can become solvent.

-Instagram is littered with “going out of business” ads from these kinds of companies, which is both a psychological manipulation tactic and also a statement of truth.
+Instagram is littered with “going out of business” ads from these kinds of companies, which is both a statement of truth and also a psychological manipulation tactic.
 You never know if the other end of the transaction is one or the other, or a combination of the two.

 <div class="centered-media-outer">
   <img